kiwec/osu-ranked-lobbies/README.md

 * `CONNECT_TO_BANCHO`: connects to the osu! servers, rejoins lobbies, replies to in-game commands, etc.

+* `APPLY_RANK_DECAY`: applies rank decay when the bot is started, and then every hour after that.
+Leave it off unless you're testing ranking changes.

 * `CREATE_LOBBIES`: creates 4 lobbies automatically.
 Highly recommended to disable this (or edit the lobby creation code in index.js) during development.

 * `CONNECT_TO_DISCORD`: connects to the discord api, reacts to interactions, changes user roles, etc.